 - Once you have completed an admissions application, you will receive an email containing details on how to access uApply, McGill’s new online system for viewing admissions applications and supporting documents.
 Should you need to make changes to the referee information you have included on your application, please log in to uApply.

-If you are applying for Summer or Fall 2014 admission, you will be able to make changes on your uApply account, such as updating email addresses, replacing referees or adding a new referee should one decline the reference request.
+Note: you will be able to make changes on your uApply account, such as updating email addresses, replacing referees or adding a new referee should one decline the reference request.

 Letters must meet the following conditions: